izanorshahril/MA_CapstoneProject_Predictive_Maintenance/README.md

 ![image](https://user-images.githubusercontent.com/124276426/216359369-3b877e1a-5737-42ed-b176-c3be4e41016f.png)

 ### Data EDA
 This project is executed by three members.
-We need appropriate credentials to provision necessary Azure resources for development and deployment, and Git server for version control.
-Then execute the various data science steps, creates and compares models, and deployes the final model using Azure Machine Learning.
+The project execute the various data science steps, creates and compares models, and deployes the final model using Rapid Miner.
+In this project, we involve collaboration software includes PowerBI, Python, Excel, and Rapid Miner.

-### Data Preparation

 ### Metrics
 Performance of the machine learning models will be evaluated on the test set of the machine alarm joined with the machine status dataset.
 Accuracy is measured and reported using AUC.
 AUC of > 0.8 will be considered acceptable and suitable for deployment.

 #### ROI
+For ROI, we are expecting to calculate the reduction of unscheduled downtime maintenance with implementation of prediction model versus existing unscheduled downtime.
+Due to the alarm data after maintenance didn’t analyse, unable to calculate the reduction of alarm detection / stoppage in equipment.

+Based on unscheduled downtime data, it is around 1% of overall equipment time and equivalate to 50K USD of process cost.
+Estimate at least 50% of unscheduled downtime reduction with 25K gain through prediction model.

 ## 2. Data Acquisition and Understanding